tikatuwq/tikatuwq/README.md

 The **TikatuWQ** package was developed by **Vinícius Saraiva Santos** (author and maintainer)
 as part of the **Tikatu Research Project**, conducted within the **Nucleus for Research in Tropical Ecosystems – NuPEcoTropic**, a research group linked to the **Federal University of Southern Bahia (UFSB)** and coordinated by **Prof. Dr. Fabrício Berton Zanchi**.

-This work was carried out as part of the activities of the **Graduate Program in Biosystems (PPG Biossistemas)** at UFSB, under the supervision of **Prof. Dr. Fabrício Berton Zanchi**.
+This work was carried out as part of the activities of the **Postgraduate Program in Biosystems (PPG Biossistemas)** at UFSB, under the supervision of **Prof. Dr. Fabrício Berton Zanchi**.

 The **Tikatu Project**, developed and coordinated by **Vinícius Saraiva Santos**, integrates research focused on environmental monitoring and modeling.